lyteword/kjv/mark/chapter-3.md

 <sup>32</sup> And the multitude sat about him, and they said unto him, Behold, thy mother and thy brethren without seek for thee.

-<sup>33</sup> And he answered them, saying, Who is my mother , or my brethren ?
+<sup>33</sup> And he answered them, saying, Who is my mother, or my brethren?

-<sup>34</sup> And he looked round about on them which sat about him, and said, Behold my mother and my brethren !
+<sup>34</sup> And he looked round about on them which sat about him, and said, Behold my mother and my brethren!

-<sup>35</sup> For whosoever shall do the will of God , the same is my brother , and my sister , and mother .
+<sup>35</sup> For whosoever shall do the will of God, the same is my brother, and my sister, and mother.